drc-cs/SPRING25-DATA-INTENSIVE-SYSTEMS/lectures/L05/slides.md

 ## L.05 | Q.02

 You have a dataset with missing at random values (MAR).
-The dataset has a is not time series data.
+The dataset is not time series data.
 Which of the following methods would be appropriate to fill missing values?

 <div class="col-wrapper">
 <div class="c1 col-centered" style = "width: 50%;">